tshades/improve-loop/README.md

 | **Improve Check** | `/improve-check [ref]` | Validate AI-generated changes — catch hallucinations |
 | **Improve Loop** | `/improve-loop <plan-file>` | Iterative convergence loop chaining all skills |

-The standalone `/improve-plan` skill (separate from this suite) is also used within the loop.
+The loop embeds the `/improve-plan` logic directly via `agents/plan-review.md` — the standalone `/improve-plan` skill is **not** called during the loop.
+The agent file contains the full unshortened plan-review instructions so no quality is lost.

 ---